Van believed to be used by Kevin Lunney abduction gang seized by gardaí

 Garda Headquarters, Phoenix Park, Dublin, said it would not be commenting on an ongoing investigation.

-The van believed to have been used by the gang is the second significant breakthrough in the inquiry as a horsebox Mr Lunney was tortured was also found.
+The discovery of the van is the second significant breakthrough in the inquiry as a horsebox Mr Lunney was tortured was also found.

-Mr Lunney and other senior executives of Quinn Industrial Holdings have been subjected to five years of intimidation and violence in Cavan and Fermanagh by criminal elements opposed to their controlling of the company formerly owned by businessman Sean Quinn.

 Mr Lunney was kidnapped on Tuesday, September 17th, on a roadway in Co Fermanagh as he drove home from work.
 He was then subjected to a two-hour ordeal, during which he was viciously beaten by a group of masked and armed men.